Back to All Events

 April 3—August 31, 2025

-Witness is the first survey exhibition in Canada of this Toronto-based artist, who over the past five decades has developed a groundbreaking practice that includes photo-based work, installation, text, collage, and sculptural assemblages.
-Born in Harlem, New York, Clark immigrated to Canada in 1968 and has since made Toronto her home.
-The question of how we are formed by our points of origin fuels her artistic practice.
-In this deeply personal exhibition, she explores how history, memory, and identity have established the familial and artistic lineages that shape her work.
+June Clark: Witness is the first survey in Canada of the Toronto-based artist June Clark, who, since the late 1960s, has developed a unique and groundbreaking practice spanning photo-based work, text, collage, installation, and sculptural assemblages.
+Born in Harlem, New York, Clark immigrated to Canada in 1968 and subsequently made Toronto her home.
+The questions of identity formation and their connection to our points of origin fuel her practice.
+In this deeply personal exhibition, she explores how history, memory, and identity—both individual and collective—have established the familial and artistic lineages that shape her work.

 Initiated, organized and circulated by The Power Plant